Experimental Design for Conjoint Analysis: Overview and Examples

 However, it is still not a good design.
 Look at one of the questions generated from the design.
 It’s got the same option twice!

 (It is also possible to create even more advanced efficient designs, where in addition to specifying the prior for the mean, you also specify a prior regarding how much variance you expect between people in terms of the mean.)
+To find out more about the efficient algorithm, check out this post!

 Labeled choice experiment